annasw/Assorted-Scripts/README.md

 # Assorted-Scripts
-Sometimes I write little scripts with no real reason behind doing so.
+Sometimes I write little scripts just for fun.
 I'll put those here.

-<b>Autocorrect</b> -- An autocorrect function I wrote with slightly more robustness (robostity?) than Microsoft managed for Word.
+<b>Autocorrect</b> -- An autocorrect function I wrote with more robustness (robostity?) than Microsoft managed for Word.
+It can take single words or sentences.
+Possible corrections it can make are adjacent swaps (e.g. "wrods" -> "words"), adding missing letters ("wrds"), removing surplus letters ("worsds"), and replacing erroneous letters ("wosds").
+It will attempt changes up to two steps away if needed (e.g. "wrsds" -> "words").

 <b>binarySearch.py</b> -- I wrote this in response to running across <a href="https://reprog.wordpress.com/2010/04/19/are-you-one-of-the-10-percent/">this old article</a>.